 The Subject Property is located in an area bounded by Des Oblats Avenue to the north, Hazel Street to the south, Scholastic Drive to the east, and Main Street to the west (see Figure 1).
 The Subject Property is currently used as a staging area awaiting development.
-The Subject Property is comprised of two separate blocks (Blocks 28 and 29).
+The Subject Property is comprised of two separate blocks on the approved Plan of Subdivision (Blocks 28 and 29, Plan 4M-1596).
 Block 28 has an area of 2,395 square metres, and approximately 127 metres of frontage on Deschâtelets Avenue.
 Block 29 has an area of 2,520 square metres, approximately 70 metres of frontage on Deschâtelets Avenue and approximately 52 square metres on Des Oblats Avenue.